nberdonc/nberdonc-portfolio/README.md

 **Note:** As this is a mobile app, it is recommended to use a small screen or mobile view screen & press reload, in order to see it properly here: https://nberdonc.github.io/mobile-app-react-native/

+### -BATTLESHIPGAME:
+Created with REACT as the application framework.

+**Deployed in GitHub Pages for you to play in your PC:** https://nberdonc.github.io/battleship-react/